-We will encourage people to use skills and experiences to help their communities thrive and will work with increased numbers of local people and community groups to empower them to shape CLD provision and other local services.
-We will also collaborate with communities on the themes of inequalities, mental health, loneliness, and isolation to identify ways to address these.
-We will support integration and inclusion for marginalised groups.
+We will encourage people to use skills and experiences to help their communities thrive and will work with increased numbers of local people and community groups to empower them to shape CLD provision and other

 We will develop young people's confidence and leadership and increase opportunities for them to find and use their voice, shape provision and volunteer in their schools and in their communities.
 We will continue to work with the Glasgow Youth Council, Scottish Youth Parliament and partners working with young people to grow and widen youth voice, representation, activism, and leadership.